Market Recap: June 29, 2026, The Day in Numbers

-Monday, June 29, 2026 was a broad, growth-led up day: QQQ gained 2.57%, SPY 1.62%, and 3968 liquid names rose against 2327 decliners across a regular 390-minute-bar session.
-Every number below is read from a stored query — expand any panel for the exact SQL.
-The tick-by-tick layer of the same day — the trade tape print by print, the quote stream, the spread math — lives in its own report: the June 29 microstructure deep dive.
+Monday, June 29, 2026 was a growth-led up day with a narrow leadership band: QQQ gained 2.57%, SPY 1.62%, 3968 liquid names rose against 2327 decliners, yet nearly half the sector baskets closed red.
+Every number is read from a stored query; expand any panel for the SQL.
+The tick-by-tick layer of the same session: the June 29 microstructure deep dive.

 The scoreboard